Catholic Church in Bosnia and Herzegovina: Modern history

 Pope John Paul II's 23 June 2003 visit to Banja Luka and Bosnia-Herzegovina for a beatification of Ivan Merz helped draw the attention of Catholics worldwide to the need to reconstruct the church in the country; the destruction of churches and chapels was one of the most visible wounds of the 1992-95 war.
 In the Diocese of Banja Luka alone, 39 churches were destroyed and 22 severely damaged.
 Nine chapels were destroyed and 14 damaged; two convents were destroyed, and one severely damaged, as were 33 cemeteries.

 In 2009 the remains of friar Maksimilijan Jurčić, killed by partisans on 28 January 1945, were discovered and buried in Široki Brijeg.
 Among those in attendance at his funeral was Ljubo Jurčić (the friar's nephew) and the Croatian consul-general in Mostar, Velimir Pleša.

 Demographics

-According to the latest 2013 census, there were 544,114 Catholics or 15.41% of the population of Bosnia and Herzegovina.
+According to the 2013 census, there were 544,114 Catholics or 15.41% of the population of Bosnia and Herzegovina.
 (Note: The census regarded "Catholics", "Roman Catholics", and "Greek Catholics" as separate categories; 536,333 or 15.19% declared themselves as Catholics, 6,799 or 0.19% as Roman Catholics and 982 or 0.03% as Greek Catholics.)
+According to the official Bishops' Conference of Bosnia and Herzegovina, the total number of Catholics in Bosnia and Herzegovina in 2022 was 333,790.

 Most of the country's Catholics were ethnic Croats, 534,042 or 98.15% of the Catholic population.
 They were followed by a group that chose regional Bosnian identity, comprising 1,960 or 0.36% of the Catholic population.
 The rest falls on other ethnicities, with 1,346 or 0.25% of the Catholic population choosing to remain undeclared or of unknown ethnicity.